Energy Healing

 One of the things that sets Pellowah apart from the outset is its intentional simplicity.
 There are no complex symbol systems to memorise, no diagnosis of a client's specific issues, and no channelling of the practitioner's own energy into the session.
 The technique is kept deliberately pure, which practitioners say is part of what makes it so potent.

 The practitioner's role is deliberately hands-off in a deeper sense than just physical distance.
 They don't consciously direct the energy, don't set intentions for the client, and don't enter the client's energy field with their own awareness.
 This detachment is central to how Pellowah works.
-The practitioner holds space as a pure conduit, and the client's own higher self directs the healing where it's most needed.
+The practitioner holds space as a pure conduit, and the intelligent energy directs the flow of healing exactly where it's most needed.

 From a scientific standpoint, Pellowah hasn't yet been the subject of dedicated clinical trials.
 The broader category it belongs to, biofield therapy, has attracted growing research interest, however.
 Peer-reviewed studies on practices like Reiki and therapeutic touch have found measurable effects on stress hormones, autonomic nervous system function, and pain perception.
 A 2015 systematic review published in Global Advances in Health and Medicine found evidence of physiological responses to biofield therapies even in the absence of physical contact.
 This doesn't confirm the specific mechanisms Pellowah describes, but it does suggest that hands-off energy work can produce real effects even when we can't fully explain how.